 5. Safety during the Installation and Reaming Process

-When our Equipment Strikes a Gas Line
+When Our Equipment Strikes a Gas Line

-When our Equipment Strikes an Electrical Line
+When Our Equipment Strikes an Electrical Line

 When this happens, all our crews have been instructed to refrain from touching any part of the drilling equipment to avoid possible electrical shock.
 They are also instructed to stay in one place and not move around to avoid getting electrocuted.
 The drill operator must observe proper safety procedures when dismounting from the drill.

-When our Equipment Strikes Fiber Optic or Communication Cable
+When Our Equipment Strikes Fiber Optic or Communication Cable

 When our drilling equipment happens to strike a communication or fiber optic cable, our workers are instructed to avoid it and call the attention of the fiber company at once.